estshorter/timeout/README.md

 # timeout
-This program mimics the Windows timeout program, though exe file is not built.
+This library mimics what the Windows `timeout.exe` does.